CISecurity/ArtifactExpressions/artifacts/cisco-asa/cisco_asa.acl_object.rst

 Description
 -----------

 The Cisco ASA: ACL Object test is used to check the properties of specific output lines from an ACL configuration.

+The acl_object element is used by an acl_test to define the acl name and IP version entity of the access-list to be tested.

+The acl_state element defines the different information that can be used to evaluate the result of a specific ACL configuration.
+This includes the name of ths ACL and the corresponding config lines.

 Technical Details
 -----------------